TheresaDiMascio/Portfolio-Projects/Project Descriptions PLEASE READ.md

      ![Item Master 1](https://raw.githubusercontent.com/TheresaDiMascio/Portfolio-Projects/main/Project%20%232%3A%20ABC%20Analysis%20and%20Cycle%20Counts/Item%20Master%201.png)

-  5. "Item Master" then uses partially random methods to assign values for iventory, standard cost, and annual consumption for each item.
+  5. "Item Master" then uses partially random methods to assign values for inventory, standard cost, and annual consumption for each item.
 Parameters were tweaked until the "Pivot Table" worksheet produced inventory/consumption totals that made sense for the business:
      - Inventory was assigned random uniformly for service/retail items and according to a randomized power function for production. **_Formula_:** "=ROUND(IF($B6 = "Production Item",POWER(RANDBETWEEN(0, 2), RANDBETWEEN(1, 5)), IF($B6 = "Service Item", RANDBETWEEN(0, 10), RANDBETWEEN(0, 100))), 2)"
      - Standard Cost was assigned uniformly for all items.
 Retail items cost between $1,000 and $10,000 (this is not the same as price). **_Formula_:** "=ROUND(IF($B6 = "Production Item", RANDBETWEEN(1, 100), IF($B6 = "Service Item", RANDBETWEEN(1, 1000), RANDBETWEEN(1000, 10000))), 2)"
      - Annual Consumption (how many of each item that are used in production/sold each year) was defined with a random power function for production/service items and random uniformly for retail items.
 Between 5 and 100 of each retail item are sold each year. **_Formula_:** "=ROUND(IF($B6 = "Production Item", POWER(RANDBETWEEN(0, 20), 2), IF($B6 = "Service Item", POWER(RANDBETWEEN(0, 5), 3), RANDBETWEEN(5, 100))), 2)"